referencenull/GitHub-Copilot-hands-on-lab/README.md

 ---

-## 🧮 Phase 5 – Reviewing and Reflection
+## 🧮 Phase 5 – Run program in Codespaces

 **Goal:** Use Copilot to review and reason about existing work.